rodrigopedra/laravel-query-logger/readme.md

 # Query Logger for Laravel

-- for Laravel 5.0 and 5.1 use the 1.0 release*
+- *for Laravel versions 5.0 and 5.1 use the 1.0 release*
+- *for Laravel versions from 5.2 to 7.x with PHP < 7.4 use 2.x release*

-Logs all queries when `APP_DEBUG=true`.
+Writes all queries to the log when `APP_DEBUG=true`.

 This package tries to replace the bindings with their values so SQL queries becomes easier to debug.